GaiaNet-AI/docs/docs/creator-guide/finetune/llamacpp.md

 # llama.cpp

 The popular llama.cpp tool comes with a `finetune` utility.
 It works well on CPUs!
-This finetune guide is reproduced with permission from Tony Yuan's [Finetune an open-source LLM for the chemistry subject](https://github.com/YuanTony/chemistry-assistant/tree/main/fine-tune-model) project.
+This fine-tune guide is reproduced with permission from Tony Yuan's [Finetune an open-source LLM for the chemistry subject](https://github.com/YuanTony/chemistry-assistant/tree/main/fine-tune-model) project.

-## Build the finetune utility from llama.cpp
+## Build the fine-tune utility from llama.cpp

-The `finetune` utility in llama.cpp can work with quantitized GGUF files on CPUs, and hence dramatically reducing the hardware requirements and expenses for finetuning LLMs.
+The `finetune` utility in llama.cpp can work with quantized GGUF files on CPUs, and hence dramatically reducing the hardware requirements and expenses for fine-tuning LLMs.

-Checkout and download the llama.cpp source code.
+Check out and download the llama.cpp source code.

 ```
 git clone https://github.com/ggerganov/llama.cpp